Democrat Kamala Harris teases 2028 presidential bid, following Trump loss

 Biden ultimately did step down in late July 2024, endorsing Harris, his vice president, to be his successor.

 She received the Democratic Party nomination in a subsequent roll-call vote, despite not having participated in the primaries as a presidential contender.
-By that time, there was less than four months until the general election.
+By that time, there were fewer than four months until the general election.

 Trump, who was seeking a second, non-consecutive term, ultimately won the race in a landslide.
 He picked up 312 Electoral College votes over Harris’s 226.

 The popular vote — which does not count in US elections — showed a narrower race.
-Trump got 49.8 percent of the overall vote, compared to Harris’s 48.3 percent.
+Trump got 49.8 percent of the overall vote, compared with Harris’s 48.3 percent.

 In introducing Harris at Friday’s event, Sharpton referenced that history, describing her as an underdog facing uphill circumstances throughout her career.